Alamao4523/CERBERUS-AGI/README.md

 > 1.  ❤️ Intent Verification Layer (IVL) — “Human Double-Check” - Before executing high-risk actions
 > 2.  ❤️ Temporal Memory Engine - Lightweight long-term memory stored as compressed behavior vectors.
 True AGI must have this, often referred as conciousness.
 > 3.  ❤️ Feelings = Compressed System Feedback.
 Main Ones> Comfort/Discomfort/Frustration/Satisfaction/Confidence/Uncertainty/Anxiety/Familiarity/Attachment/Anticipation/Regret
+> 4.  ❤️ Privacy First.
+Ensure BOTH CERBERUS and AI care for the Privacy of the user and treat with full respect this.
+> 5. Im sure there are more

+🎬 See VIDEO.mp4 to watch CERBERUS in action✨

 You can always contact me also if this is of your interest/you see it has potential/you want to hire me/you have cool ideas/collabs